WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 #### getPrimaryCellStyle

 Gets the primary style of a cell.
+[Cloud 1.56]

 + Parameters